cps-med/med-insight/med-ml/FEATURE_ENGINEERING_GUIDE.md

 is_high_ddi_risk: 1
 ```

-**Interpretation:** This patient takes 3 different medications, has 1 DDI pair of moderate severity, and is flagged for high DDI risk despite not meeting polypharmacy criteria (5+ meds).
+**Interpretation:** This is a 72-year-old male patient (elderly) who takes 3 different medications, has 1 DDI pair of moderate severity, and is flagged for high DDI risk despite not meeting polypharmacy criteria (5+ meds).
 The `ddi_density` of 0.33 means one-third of possible drug pairs interact.
+Being elderly (IsElderly=1) increases his vulnerability to adverse effects from this DDI.

 ---